acoustic-content-samples/sample-contextual-similarity-search/README.md

 For running the sample, your tenant must have some sample data with tags specified.

 You can find some sample images that can be uploaded in `similarImageSearchSampleData.zip`.
-This zip file includes images with various types of tags, user specified tags, Watson concept tags, and some tags that are embedded in the image metadata.
+This zip file includes images with various types of tags, user specified tags, AI concept tags, and some tags that are embedded in the image metadata.

 #### Prerequisites

-- Watson Content Hub account.
+- Acoustic Content account.

 #### 1. Download the files